hstarmans/pcb-motor/readme.md

 ## Results

 Script creates a 4 layer PCB motor with 6 poles.
-The front copper layer is seen below,
+The front copper layer is shown below,
 ![](./images/toplayer.jpg)